cloudsolver/aws-sap/molecules/ELB.md

 	You must specify a default certificate.
 	You can add an optional list of certs to support multiple domains.
 	Clients can use [[SNI]] (Server Name Indication) to specify the hostname
 Constraint: Does not work with CLB.
-Only works with ALB, NLB and CloudFront.
+It only works with ALB, NLB, and CloudFront.
-ALB v2 and NLB v2 supports multiple listeners with multiple SSL certificates and uses SNI.
+ALB v2 and NLB v2 support multiple listeners with multiple SSL certificates and uses SNI.
 CLB v1 supports only 1 SSL certificate.

 ## Connection Draining
 Time to complete 'in-flight requests' while the instance is de-registering or unhealthy.
-Stops sending new request to the EC2 instance which is de-registering.
-During this time new connections to ELB are directed to healthy instances.
+Stops sending new requests to the EC2 instance, which is de-registering.
+During this time, new connections to ELB are directed to healthy instances.
 Default: 300 seconds.
 Set to lower values for shorter requests.

 ## General Notes